The Lichtenbaum-Quillen dimension of complex varieties: Introduction

 \subsection{Acknowledgements}

 We thank Dan Dugger and Ben Antieau for extensive discussions.
 Claire Voisin was generous with her advice, as were Jean-Louis Colliot-Th\'el\`ene, Lie Fu, James Hotchkiss, John Christian Ottem, J\o rgen Rennemo, Stefan Schreieder, and Zhiyu Tian.
 N.A.\ thanks the Max Planck Institute for Mathematics in Bonn for their hospitality, and was supported by NSF grant no.\ DMS-1902213.
 E.E. was supported by the NSERC grant RGPIN-2023-04233 ``Reimagining motivic cohomology.''
+We thank the referees for their careful reading and many helpful suggestions.